taylormoe93/prime-pw-week-4-assignment-part-3/readme.md

 Remember that Stretch Goals are not required, but will help you to further develop concepts from the skills we have covered.

 __Using functions in other functions!__

-1. Add a global `const` named `maxItems` and set it to 5.
+X1.
+Add a global `const` named `maxItems` and set it to 5.

-2. Create a function called isFull().
-It should:
-  - return `false` if the basket contains *less* than max number of items
-  - return `true` otherwise (equal or more than maxItems)
+x2.
+Create a function called isFull().
+It should: x return `false` if the basket contains *less* than max number of items x return `true` otherwise (equal or more than maxItems)

 3. Update the required `addItem` function to:
   - Use the `isFull` function to prevent more than `maxItems` from being added to the basket.